stephanedreyfus/memoryGame/README.md

 #### If There Was Time Unending
 Knowing React it might be quite fun to completely refactor this game.
 But more important to me would be smoothing out the CSS.
-I would like to clean up the fonts and placement of the information fields, and make the whole game response.
+I would like to clean up the fonts and placement of the information fields, and make app responsive.
 Finally, it would be nice to add some tests to the app.